Image Optimization for the Web

-Take off images: You should be able to decide if it will be good idea to simply take off/delete the images.
-But before you do this, as yourself if it will be good for user experience.
+Take off images: You should be able to decide if it will be a good idea to simply take off/delete the images.
+But before you do this, ask yourself if it will be good for the user experience.
 If not, then better take it off.

 Resize Your Images.
 Consider resizing your images.
-A lot of website do have problems with huge image sizes and you will need to address this.
+A lot of websites do have problems with huge image sizes and you will need to address this.